nickcanz/nickcanz.github.com/_posts/2017-08-18-losing-log-messages.markdown

 systemd-journal[4431]: Suppressed 453 messages from /system.slice/postfix.service
 {% endhighlight %}

 journald is the system that handles system logging in Centos 7, replacing syslog.
 It's a centralized logging system that all services on the system can use.
 Because it's central to the entire server, it has some safeguards such as rate-limiting built into it so that rogue programs can't bring down the server.
-However, we use our postfix logs almost as an audit system, we *need* all entries form the postfix logs.
+However, we use our postfix logs almost as an audit system, we *need* all entries from the postfix logs.
 So while rate-limiting is a very smart default, it wasn't the behavior that we wanted in our system.
 To remove the journald rate-limiting:

 {% highlight bash %}
 # in /etc/systemd/journald.conf